step-/yad-lib/usr/share/doc/yad-lib/index.md

 2. Closing the window from the window title bar does not output the data.

 3. Killing yad with `SIGUSR1` makes it output the data while `SIGUSR2` does not.
-   Yad doesn't otherwise catch other signals.
+   Yad cannot catch other signals.

 In case #3, dispatching captures the window geometry immediately before killing the current yad, then it restarts the main script passing environment variables